 Photo above: Cog railway to Pikes Peak of the Manitou and Pike's Peak Railway, 1900, Detroit Publishing Company.
 Right: Panoramic view of Pikes Peak, 1899, William Henry Jackson, Detroit Publishing Company.
 Photos courtesy Library of Congress.

 Such a unique place to visit and even more unique getting there, Pikes Peak, found in European settlement times by Zebulan Pike, although the Spanish might disagree, is 14,115 feet tall.
 It can be driven to by highway.
-And boy, what a drive.
+And boy, what a drive, which starting May 2022, you'll need a reservation for.
 You'll think when rounding each switchback turn that you just might skim off the mountain.
 That was really true in past, fewer guardrail days, but still presents an awesome experience for those that want to transmission their way up.
 That's not the only way to get there.
-A cog railway, out of commission for repairs at the moment and tentatively looking at a 2021 reboot, has been climbing the peak since 1891.
+A cog railway has been reopened; it has been climbing the peak since 1891.
 There's also trails for hikers, but you have to be extra special hardy and qualified to try that.
-For those drivers, a new Summit House Complex with Visitor Center will be awaiting you in fall 2020, and for the time being during peak summer tourist days, and perhaps in the future, your drive up could stop three miles shy of the top where you'll get a shuttle.
+For those drivers, a new Summit House Complex with Visitor Center will be awaiting you, and for some, bus tours and shuttles are available.
+Check for the hows and wheres.
 But no matter how you get there, top of the world is the notion that comes to mind.
 So if you're traveling west, to Denver, or thereabouts, consider a trip to the peak that Pike made famous.
 Check your oil first.

 Click here to Sponsor the page and how to reserve your ad.